dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-09-Buliding-machines-that-learn-and-think-like-people.md

 layout:     post
 title:      Building machines that learn and think like people
 date:       2018-11-09 12:32:18
-summary:    Review of the paper [building machines that learn and think like people](https://arxiv.org/pdf/1604.00289.pdf)
+summary:    Review of the paper building machines that learn and think like people.
 categories: agi paper-review
 published: true
 ---

 <span class='saddlebrown'>The title itself should sufficient enough to spoil the fun about what the post is all about.</span>

-This will be a first post, a part of series of posts reviewing [the paper](https://arxiv.org/pdf/1604.00289.pdf).
+This will be a first post, a part of series of posts reviewing [the paper](https://cims.nyu.edu/~brenden/LakeEtAl2017BBS.pdf).

 Let's being with the introduction.